dldnxks12/Reinforcement-Learning-2024/RL/2 : multi-armed bandit/README.md

                 ➔ But useful for non-stationary problems.

-        # From here : 0313

-        # Initial bias
+- Initial bias

+        Sample Average
-            ➔ Sample average     ➔ No initial bias
+                  ➔ No initial bias
+                  ➔ But, not practical in non-stationary problems

+        Weighted Average
-            ➔ Constant step size ➔ Induce initial bias
+                  ➔ Induce initial bias
+                  ➔ But, practical in non-stationary problems

-                To address the initial bias problem in non-stationary problems ➔ Use Unbiased Constant Step-size Trick
+        * Address the initial bias and non-stationary problems?
+        ➔ Use Unbiased Constant Step-size Trick!

 - Upper Confidence Bound (UCB)

-        # Why do we need to explore?
-        ➔ Exploration is crucial ➔ uncertainties about the accuracy of the action-value estimations.

         # Action-selection method.
         ➔ Greedy   : No exploration

-        ➔ ε-greedy : Do exploration among the non-greedy actions, but without preference. i.e. randomly.
+        ➔ ε-greedy : Do exploration among the non-greedy actions, but no preference.
+                  (i.e. randomly select actions among non-greedies)

         ➔ UCB      : Select non-greedy actions according to their potential.

+                ➔ UCB fails to work in non-stationary problems!
-                ➔ UCB is good, but it fails to work in non-stationary problems ➔ bandit problem이 아닌 일반적인 RL 문제에 사용하기엔 ε-greedy가 더 낫다.
+                ➔ UCB fails to work in large-state space!
+                ➔ Bandit problem이 아닌 일반적인 RL 문제에 사용하기엔 ε-greedy가 더 낫다.

 ---